 These homemade Hostess cupcakes are unequivocally and unspeakably the best Hostess cupcakes and unspeakably better than those preservative-laden, shrink-wrapped chocolate cake imposters you grew up on.
 Swear.
 In the words of one of our recipe testers, these are “the soft and squidgy cake of my childhood dreams.”
 And it comes complete with the “oddly alluring plastic-like chocolate frosting with white squiggles which spreads across the top like a bedspread, hiding the chocolate crumb cake and creamy center beneath,” according to the genius who devised this copycat recipe, Jennifer Steinhauer.
 Don’t let the various components of the recipe deter you.
 As Steinhauer says, “It sounds like a lot of work, but it all goes pretty quickly.”
-This recipe has been updated.
 Originally published June 20, 2015.–Renee Schettler Rossi

 Special Equipment: 6- and 12-muffin tins

 - For the cupcakes

 - 2 1/2 cups (12.6 ounces) all-purpose flour

 - 2 sticks (8 ounces) salted butter, at room temperature